jszod/temporal-cookbook-ui/docs/refactoring/architecture-refactoring-guide.md

 - Feature 2 (LiteLLM Pattern) functionality remains unchanged throughout
 - Focus on one phase at a time to minimize risk
 - Each phase should include tests and be merged separately if desired
+- **Phase 5 (Context Layer) is not needed** - After analysis, context wrapper modules are not necessary for simple single-module domains.
+Direct usage of implementation modules is the correct approach.